 Blue Slate Turkey

-The Bronze Broad Breasted Turkey is considered by some to be the largest and heaviest of the Turkey variety.
-The Bronze strain is an American origination.
-The Bronze Broad Breasted Turkey is an excellent turkey to raise for family meat production and has an excellent feed to meat conversion rate.
-However, generally the Bronze Broad Breasted Turkey does not reproduce very well because of their large size.
-The Bronze Broad Breasted Turkey will have a shorter natural life span than a heritage turkey because of their large size and have a generally very poor reproduction rate.
+The Bronze Broad Breasted Turkey is considered by some to be the largest and heaviest of the Turkey variety and is an American origination.
+The Bronze Broad Breasted Turkey is an excellent choice to raise for family meat production and has an excellent feed to meat conversion rate.
+However, generally, the Bronze Broad Breasted Turkey does not reproduce very well because of their large size.
+They have a shorter natural lifespan than a heritage turkey because of their size and generally have an abysmal reproduction rate.

 Large White Turkey

-The White Broad Breasted Turkey is the most common of commercial broad breasted strains of eating Turkeys on the market today.
-The White Broad Breasted Turkey is also one of the largest of the breeds and generally are not able to reproduce very well.
-They have an excellent feed to meat conversion ratio.
+The White Broad Breasted Turkey is the most common commercial broad breasted eating turkey on the market today.
+One of the reasons for this is because of their excellent feed to meat conversion ratio.
+It’s also one of the largest of the commercial broad breasted bread and generally is not able to reproduce very well.